Supreme Court unlikely to hear Trump DACA appeal

 The Trump administration urged the justices to hear appeals of lower court rulings that prevent the government from shutting DACA down, but Friday was the last day for adding cases to the current term's docket, barring unusual circumstances.
 Any cases accepted in subsequent weeks won't be heard until the next term, which begins October 1, and it would take a few months more for the court to issue a decision.

 DACA allows children of illegal immigrants to remain here if they were under 16 when their parents brought them to the US, provided they arrived by 2007.
-The Obama-era initiative has allowed 700,000 young people, commonly referred to as "Dreamers," based on never-passed proposals in Congress called the DREAM Act, to avoid deportation.
+The Obama-era initiative has allowed 700,000 young people, commonly referred to as "Dreamers," to avoid deportation.
+The nickname comes from the DREAM Act, which would have offered many of the same protections as DACA but was never approved by Congress.

 Supreme Court will not hear DACA case this termJan.
 18, 201902:27